fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 We now have a secret token, so how do we transfer it to the server via a public git repo?
 We encrypt it.

 Go the GCP console and find **IAM >> Cryptographic Keys**.
-First, create a keyring for your app - it can be used to encrypt mulitple keys via a single container.
+First, create a keyring for your app - it can be used to encrypt multiple keys via a single container.

 {{< figure src="img/kms-keyring.png" alt="create a keyring on GCP" >}}